Vernite/backend/README.md

 ## Getting Started

-For end users, Workflow is available online at https://vernite.dev/.
+For end users, Vernite is available online at https://vernite.dev/.

 Build instructions are available [here](BUILDING.md).